elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 ### Updated

 ### Changed
+- The ThanosReceiveHttpRequestErrorRateHigh, OpenSearchTooFewNodesRunning, and MetricsFromScClusterIsMissing prometheus-alerts were optimized to not be triggered by kured and to reduce other unwanted behaviors.

 ### Fixed
 - Fixed so grafana can show data from thanos that's older than 30 days (downsampled data)